In a case of alleged or suspected copyright infringement please contact

 Presbyterian College Website Disclaimer

-Presbyterian College’s official website is designed to provide information regarding Presbyterian College to the public, including prospective students, current students and employees.
-Dates, dollar amounts and other statistical information currently on Presbyterian College’s official website are subject to change and are not final or binding.
+Presbyterian College’s official website is designed to provide information regarding Presbyterian College to the public, including prospective students, current students, and employees.
+Dates, dollar amounts, and other statistical information currently on Presbyterian College’s official website are subject to change and are not final or binding.
 Please consult the current Presbyterian College catalog or request the most up-to-date information from the appropriate office before relying on statistical information displayed on this website.

 Links available on this website may enable or cause you to leave the website.
 These links are not under the control of or endorsed by Presbyterian College or presby.edu or pharmacy.presby.edu; therefore, Presbyterian College is not responsible for the contents of any linked website or any link contained in a linked website.

-In no event will presby.edu be liable for any claim attributable to errors, omissions, and inaccuracies or content in the service and/or materials or information downloaded through, or hyperlinked from, the website.
+In no event will presby.edu be liable for any claim attributable to errors, omissions, and inaccuracies or content in the service and/or materials or information downloaded through, or hyperlinked from the website.

-The views and opinions expressed on individual or personal websites (including but not limited to faculty, staff, student and student organizations) are strictly those of the authors, and may not represent the official views or opinions of Presbyterian College.
+The views and opinions expressed on individual or personal websites (including but not limited to faculty, staff, student, and student organizations) are strictly those of the authors, and may not represent the official views or opinions of Presbyterian College.

 You can disable cookies by adjusting the settings in your browser.

-The information generated by the cookie about your use of the website is transmitted to and stored by Google on their servers.
+The information generated by the cookie about your use of the website is transmitted to and stored by Google on its servers.
 Google uses this information to compile reports on website activity, and then College site owners use that information to improve websites.
 Google might also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google does not associate your IP address with any other data held by Google.

 Security of Information